 Engineering firms always work to tight project schedules, usually with a tightly-controlled budget.
 The use of dynamic process simulation studies, even in the early phases of design (FEED or EPC), can help to optimize the CAPEX of the proposed alternative.
 Taking the right decisions at the right time when choosing equipment, and when deciding safety and energy-management approaches will ensure productivity, synchronization and the maintenance of projects on track.

-Some achievable benefits reported by our EPC clients have reported us when using dynamic simulation during Engineering Phases (FEED – EPC) for Greenfield assets, or during revamps for brownfield ones include:
+Some achievable benefits reported by our EPC clients when using dynamic simulation during Engineering Phases (FEED – EPC) for Greenfield assets, or during revamps for brownfield ones include:

 Reduction in Equipment Costs